IBM/maximo-labs/docs/monitor-hol/monitor-index.md

 and its additional add-on services enable organizations to capture and explore data for devices, equipment and machines, and discover insights that can drive better decision-making.

-You can choose which exercises to complete based on your learning objectives,  the amount of time you have available.
+You can choose which exercises to complete based on your learning objectives, and the amount of time you have available.
 The available learning paths and exercises are listed in the table below.
-Each exercise includes multiple steps with
+Each exercise includes multiple steps with directions.
-directions.

 |  Exercise    | Status            | Learning Objectives         | Description      |